 The allowance for doubtful accounts is based on management's estimate for expected credit losses for outstanding trade accounts receivables.
 We determine expected credit losses based on historical write-off experience, an analysis of the aging of outstanding receivables, customer payment patterns, the establishment of specific reserves for customers in an adverse financial condition and adjusted based upon our expectations of changes in macroeconomic conditions that may impact the collectability of outstanding receivables.
 We reassess the adequacy of the allowance for doubtful accounts each reporting period.
-Increases to the allowance for doubtful accounts are recorded as bad debt expense, which are included in selling, general and administrative expenses on the accompanying Consolidated Statements of Income (Loss).
-Below is a rollforward of our allowance for doubtful accounts for the twelve months ended December 31, 2021 and 2020:
+Increases to the allowance for doubtful accounts are recorded as bad debt expense, which are included in selling, general and administrative expenses on the accompanying Consolidated Statements of Income.
+Below is a rollforward of our allowance for doubtful accounts for the twelve months ended December 31, 2022 and 2021:

-Twelve Months Ended December 30,
+Twelve Months Ende ed December 30,

-2021 2020
+2022 2021

-(In millions s)
+(In millio ons)

-Allowance for doubtful accounts, beginning of period \$12.9 \$11.2
+Allowance for doubtful accounts, beginning of period \$13.9 \$12.9

-Current period bad debt expense 0.3 6.3
+Current period bad debt expense 8.5 0.3

-Write-offs, net of recoveries 0.7 (4.6)
+Write-offs, net of recoveries (3.3) 0.7

-Allowance for doubtful accounts, end of period \$13.9 \$12.9
+Allowance for doubtful accounts, end of period \$19.1 \$13.9

 Other Current Assets.
-Other current assets also include certain current tax receivable accounts.
-As of December 31, 2021 and 2020, these assets were approximately \$18.1 million and \$21.3 million, respectively.
+Other current assets also include amounts receivable related to vendor rebates and current tax receivable accounts.
+As of December 31, 2022 and 2021, these assets were approximately \$55.3 million and \$19.8 million, respectively.
 Additionally, other current assets include amounts in specifically designated accounts that hold the funds that are due to customers from our debt collection and recovery management services.
-As of December 31, 2021 and 2020 these assets were approximately \$28.5 million and \$25.1 million, respectively, with fully offsetting balances in other current liabilities.
+As of December 31, 2022 and 2021 these assets were approximately \$27.0 million and \$28.5 million, respectively, with fully offsetting balances in other current liabilities.
 These amounts are restricted as to their current use and will be released according to the specific customer agreements.

 Long-Lived Assets.
 Property and equipment are stated at cost less accumulated depreciation and amortization.
 The cost of additions is capitalized.
 Property and equipment are depreciated on a straight-line basis over the assets' estimated useful lives, which are generally three to ten years for data processing equipment and capitalized internal-use software and systems costs.
 Leasehold improvements are depreciated over the shorter of their estimated useful lives or lease terms that are reasonably assured.
-Buildings are depreciated over a forty-year period.
+Buildings are depreciated over the shorter of their estimated useful lives or a forty-year period.
 Other fixed assets are depreciated over three to seven years.
-Upon sale or retirement of an asset, the related costs and accumulated depreciation are removed from the accounts and any gain or loss is recognized and included in income from operations on the Consolidated Statements of Income (Loss) with the classification of any gain or loss dependent on the characteristics of the asset sold or retired.
+Upon sale or retirement of an asset, the related costs and accumulated depreciation are removed from the accounts and any gain or loss is recognized and included in income from operations on the Consolidated Statements of Income with the classification of any gain or loss dependent on the characteristics of the asset sold or retired.